innabelaya/gemini/README.md

   All tests in suite will fail if any of the elements will not be found.

-* `skip([browser])` - skip all tests and nested suites for all browser, some specified browser or specified version of a browser:
+* `skip([browser])` - skip all tests and nested suites for all browsers, some specified browsers or specified version of a browser:

   - `skip()` - skips tests and nested suites for all browsers;
   - `skip(browserName)` or `skip({name: browserName})` - skips tests for all